drewdeponte/git-ps-book/src/guides/drop-a-patch.md

 To drop the commit we simply mark it for dropping with either `d` or `drop` instead of it's default `pick`.
 If you forget the marking you can always reference the comment Git includes in the interactive rebase buffer.
-So in this case we mark theh "Add function B" commit with `d` as follows.
+So in this case we mark the "Add function B" commit with `d` as follows.

 *Note:* The stack is inverted when presented in an interactive rebase.
 So the bottom most commit on the stack is actually the top most commit.
 This can be